-The Religion, History, and Culture of the Jewish People: An Introduction to Jewish Studies Jewish Studies 2801F Wednesdays, 1:30-4:30pm (Lawson Hall 1217) Prof. Wobick-Segev, swobicks@uwo.ca Office: Lawson Hall 2245 Office hours: Thursdays 9:30-11:30am
+Jewish Studies 2801F Tuesdays, 1:30-4:30pm (AHB-1B02) Prof. Wobick-Segev, swobicks@uwo.ca

+Office: Lawson Hall 2245

+Office hours: Mondays, 2-3pm and Thursdays 10-11am

 Course Description:

 Jewish Studies is by its nature multidisciplinary.
 This course is intended to introduce students to the interpretive frameworks necessary for understanding Jewish history, culture, and sacred and literary texts.
 It is intended to provide a structure, an overview, that will serve as a foundation for further exploration.
 The course examines the role played by sacred Jewish texts and the different ways in which they have been interpreted in the course of Jewish history; larger interpretive frameworks for understanding Jewish history; and the many forms taken by Jewish culture, including Jewish literature composed in numerous languages, works of philosophy and music.